informatics-lab/blog/_posts/2017-02-23-fail-fast-with-cloud.md

         return (move,)
 ```

 The codes not terribly interesting, it's a simple neural net taking a feature vector of length 7 x 6 (the connect 4 board flattened), has one hidden layer of 64 nodes and outputs a vector of length 7 (the number columns, i.e. possible moves, in Connect 4).
-Which ever column has the highest value, is the selected column when the player takes there move.
+Which ever column has the highest value, is the selected column when the player takes their move.

 ## Evolution